jasontenpenny/jasontenpenny.github.io/_posts/2024-08-17-device-security-domestic-situation.md

 So if nothing else on this list is done, make sure you have a passcode on the device.
 And if there's a chance your partner knows your current passcode, change it!

-When choosing a password, don't use anything predictable.
+When choosing a passcode, don't use anything predictable.
 So no birthdays, no anniversaries, etc. My suggestion would be to make up a word and then use the number that corresponds with each letter, like on a T9 keyboard.
 For example, you could use the word _hungry_, and that would become 486479.

 **Instructions:**